Deogyang District

-Deogyang-gu is a ward in Goyang, South Korea.
+Deogyang District (Korean: 덕양구; RR: Deogyang-gu) is a gu (ward) in Goyang, South Korea.

 City information

 The area is 165.49 km2 and the population is 385,387 (2008).
-It borders Jori-eup and Gwangtan-myeon of Paju-si to the north, Jangheung-myeon of Yangju-si and Dobong-gu and Eunpyeong-gu of Seoul to the east, Mapo-gu of Seoul and Gangseo-gu and Gochon-eup of Gimpo-si across the Han River to the south.
+It borders Jori-eup and Gwangtan-myeon of Paju to the north, Jangheung-myeon of Yangju and Dobong District and Eunpyeong District of Seoul to the east, Mapo District of Seoul and Gangseo-gu and Gochon-eup of Gimpo across the Han River to the south.
 The eastern part is a mountainous area centered on Mt.
 Bukhan, and most of the rest is a hilly mountainous area.
 A wide sedimentary plain developed around the Han River in the west and Gokneungcheon in the north, and the Changneungcheon in the south flows southwest and flows into the Han River.

-Deokyang-gu is a district in the eastern part of Goyang-si, Gyeonggi-do.
-It is famous for its natural environment represented by Bukhansan Mountain and the Hangang River, as well as cultural assets such as the World Cultural Heritage Seosamneung and Seooreung, and Haengjusanseong Fortress.
-The name of the district is derived from 'Deokyang-hyeon', the old name of the Deokyang-gu area, and Haengjusanseong is located in Deokyangsan Mountain.
+Deogyang-gu is a district in the eastern part of Goyang, Gyeonggi Province.
+It is famous for its natural environment represented by Bukhansan Mountain and the Han River, as well as cultural assets such as the World Cultural Heritage Seosamneung and Seooreung, and the fortress Haengjusanseong.
+The name of the district is derived from 'Deogyang-hyeon', the old name of the Deogyang-gu area, and Haengjusanseong is located on the mountain Deogyangsan.
 Goyang City Hall is also located here.

 Administration

-Deogyang-gu is divided into 19 dong (동, "neighborhoods"):
+Deogyang District is divided into 19 dong (동, "neighborhoods"):